Joined Stern 2018

 Leonard N. Stern School of Business

-Julia Hur is Assistant Professor of Management and Organizations at NYU Shanghai, with an affiliation with NYU Stern’s department of Management and Organizations, and Global Network Assistant Professor.
+Julia Hur is a Global Network Assistant Professor, NYU, and an Assistant Professor of Management and Organizations at NYU Shanghai, affiliated with Stern School of Business.
+She teaches courses including Negotiation Fundamentals, Collaboration, Conflict, and Negotiation, and Management and Organizations.
 She holds a PhD in Management and Organizations from the Kellogg School of Management at Northwestern University and an MA in Social Sciences from the University of Chicago.

 PhD, Management and Organizations, 2018

 Northwestern University, Kellogg School of Management

 University of Chicago

 BA, Psychology, 2010

 Are They Useful?
 The Effects of Performance Incentives on the Prioritization of Work versus Personal Ties.

 The Unexpected Power of Positivity: Predictions versus Decisions about Advisor Selection

 Paying for performance: Performance incentives increase desire for the reward object.